l3l3jones/group2_project_git/README.md

 - - -

-## Design - CAN REMOVE THIS PART IF NEEDED
+## Design

-### Colour Scheme

-We took inspiration from...

-### Typography

-Google Fonts was used to import the chosen fonts for use in the site.

-We used [FONT NAME](https://www.link-to-google-font-if-applicable.com) for the headings on the site.
-We chose to use this font as...

-We used [FONT NAME](https://www.link-to-google-font-if-applicable.com) for the body text on the site.
-FONT NAME is a sans-serif font which allows it to be legible and is a great choice for accessibility.

 ### Imagery

 As the site is for people who love to watch movies, we kept the imagery throughout the site to the theme of movies.
 Please view the media section for more information on where each image was sourced.

-All images of the movies have been requested through the MOVIES API.
+All images of the movies have been requested through the [The Movie DB API](https://api.themoviedb.org/3).

-### Wireframes - CAN REMOVE IF NOT APPROPRIATE
+### Wireframes

-Wireframes were created using NAME.
+Wireframes were created to visualise what the front end would look like for the user.

 #### __Home Page__